etleap/etleap-redshift-dev-days/README.md

 - Click 'Create stack' and wait for the creation to complete.

-## 2. Connect Etleap to Redshift and the data sources
+## 2. Connect Etleap to Redshift and the data sources, and set up pipelines

 We'll ETL data from two different data sources into your Redshift data warehouse.
 One source, an S3 bucket, contains JSON-formatted click event data.
 The other, a MySQL database, contains information about users.